sabifo4/mammals_dating/02_SeqBayes_S2/00_Data_filtering/00_data_curation/laurasiatheria_cetartiodactyla/filter_tree/README.md

      |- RAxML_tree
      |         |- laurasiatheria_cetartiodactyla.tree             # File not used.
 Best-scoring ML tree obtained with RAxML
      |
-     |- 61sp_laurasiatheria_cetartiodactyla_MCMCtree_calib.tree   # File output by the R script
+     |- 431sp_laurasiatheria_cetartiodactyla_MCMCtree_calib.tree  # File output by the R script
-     |- 61sp_laurasiatheria_cetartiodactyla_spnameslist.txt       # File output by the R script
+     |- 431sp_laurasiatheria_cetartiodactyla_spnameslist.txt      # File output by the R script
+     |- Calibrations_LaurCetart.txt                               # Input file used by the R script.
+It matches the tag names
+     |                                                            # in input tree with corresponding calibrations to be replaced
+     |- Calibrations_Lcetartiodactyla.R                           # R script
      |- laurasiatheria_cetartiodactyla_rooted_baseml.tree         # File manually generated after running R script
      |                                                            # to be used by BASEML (calibrations manually removed)
      |- laurasiatheria_cetartiodactyla_rooted_calibnames.tree     # Input file used by the R script
-     |- Calibrations_Lcetartiodactyla.R                           # R script
-     |- Calibrations_LaurCetart.txt           # Input file used by the R script.
-It matches the tag names
-     |                                        # in input tree with corresponding calibrations to be replaced
-     |- README.md                             # This file
 ```

 Note that we have manually generated the